a guide to all the references in riccardo tisci’s debut burberry collection

 Tisci sidestepped these thornier social implications by looking instead to a more playful riff on the Burberry house check, courtesy of the renegade designer Miguel Adrover, whose brief rise and fall as New York Fashion Week’s enfant terrible in the early 00s saw him send Canal Street knockoffs and dresses constructed from recycled luxury garments down the runway.
 One of the most memorable looks was a reconstituted Burberry trench turned inside out to make a high-neck dress -- one can only imagine the face crack of Adrover’s lawyer upon seeing this garment for the first time.
 While Adrover’s star might have faded, this chopped and screwed take on the Burberry staple received multiple nods from Tisci throughout the collection, possibly serving as an acknowledgment of a similarly provocative creative spirit.

-Acknowledging the brand’s new cruelty-free ethos, or a tip of the hat to our favourite drag queen?
+Acknowledging the brand’s new cruelty-free ethos, or a tip of the hat to our favorite drag queen?

 Another look that was widely posted on social media was a t-shirt with cutouts that spelt the word ‘cow’, which various online sleuths saw as a reference to Burberry’s recent commitment to go fur-free.
 When cow hides can now be replaced with digital printing, a top doesn’t even need to be fabricated from leather to resemble the tactile appeal of bovine skin.
 Could it also be a post-Virgil Abloh, Saussarean play on the relationship between word and textile, sign and signifier?